feraranas/Daily-CSS-Coding-Challenge/README.md

-s 30 days CSS Coding Challenge
+30 day CSS Coding Challenge

 To run any of this examples, move to the directory 'Day#', and run Live Server in VSC.</br></br>